vitringr/vault/_Draft.md

 - Problems they say are usually good, but solutions they say are usually not.
 - Make sure the people are interested in the genre!

 ---

+See the We Who Are About To Die dev video.

+---